 Tell us about your life as a fiction author.

 So, I always loved Sherlock Holmes.
 I really loved that.
 And I also loved puzzles because puzzles helped me overcome my problems in my first job.
 So, my first job was to design circuits for large mainframe processors at IBM.
 And although I had technically an engineering degree, really I’d only studied information theory.
 So, I get there, and I don’t really understand electricity, not really.
 And so, I bought myself a Heathkit and I built stuff, and I really tried to understand what was going on.
 But finally what really helped was reducing what I had to do to puzzles.
 And then through those puzzles, understand more details afterwards.
 So one of my jobs was to design circuits to check other circuits.
 And those circuits, the idea was that if a circuit failed, another circuit could say that circuit failed.
-But, circuit elements where still expensive enough at that time, that we didn’t what to completely duplicate the circuit.
+But, circuit elements were still expensive enough at that time, that we didn’t what to completely duplicate the circuit.
 So we wanted something that was economical, yet still could check the other circuit.
 So if you take a decoder circuit for example, a 4-16 decoder, the output should have only one element that’s one, only one of the 16 lines should be as a one.
-So how do you do that in just a few circuits?
-So that is one of the puzzles, in fact, that appears in the very first of my puzzle book.
-And the naïve way is you take every pair of the 16 and you see wither two of them are one, in which case there is a problem.
+So how do you do that in just a few gates?
+So that is one of the puzzles, in fact, that appears in the very first of my puzzle books.
+And the naïve way is you take every pair of the 16 and you see whether two of them are one, in which case there is a problem.
 But that is many, many, many circuits, at 16 choose 2 circuits, and one can do it much better if one looks at the 16 and says this is 4 bits, if 2 of these lines are one, then they must differ in one bit.
 And using that, you can design a much better and more efficient circuit.
 So puzzles always helped me.

 And then I said, how am I going to give puzzles to other people?
 I’ll just give them informally to other people.
 And then I said, you know, I loved Sherlock Holmes, except for one thing, which is that Sherlock Holmes periodically would just leave and then come back and said, well I discovered something, and that something would often be the key to the whole mystery.
 And I felt that was unfair to the reader, the readers tried to solve this mystery himself/herself is robbed of that privilege because Sherlock Holmes pulled a wildcard out of his pocket, so I said no wildcards.
 So Dr. Ecco is kind of like Sherlock Holmes.
 He has a friend named Prof. Scarlett, and Prof. Scarlett acts the Watson role, and Prof. Scarlett is sitting there explaining the puzzle to us, but never does the reader get less information that Dr. Ecco.
 And so, if Dr. Ecco can solve it, the reader can solve it.
 And indeed, readers do solve it.
 Most of my puzzle books have puzzle contests where the solutions weren’t given in the back, and the person who won that contest got a free ticket to London for two, a free ticket to London and back from New York.
 So it has worked out well, it has developed quite a little community.